amygroshek/hugoamygroshek/content/portfolio/work1.md

 draft = false
 image = "img/slattery.png"
 date = "2017-11-12"
-title = "Public response to the plagiarism of Andrew Slattery" weight = 1
+title = "Thank You, Andrew Slattery" weight = 1
 +++

 In 2013 Andrew Slattery was awarded the The Max Harris National Poetry Award.
-You can still see [his poem, "Grandmother Going Gone"](http://www.unisa.edu.au/PageFiles/37321/MHA%20poems.pdf "PDF"), along with those of  those of other contest winners from that year, on the University of South Australia web site.
-Slattery's poem contains lines from Sylvia Plath and Seamus Heaney.
-And from my poem, "Single Life 18," which was published in an online journal, [Contrary Magazine](http://contrarymagazine.com/2011/single-life-18/), in 2011.
+You can still see [his ~~poem~~ plagiarized assemblage, "Grandmother Going Gone"](http://www.unisa.edu.au/PageFiles/37321/MHA%20poems.pdf "PDF"), along with those of  those of other contest winners from that year, on the University of South Australia web site.
+Slattery's ~~poem~~ plagiarized assemblage [contains lines from Sylvia Plath and Seamus Heaney](https://www.theguardian.com/commentisfree/2013/sep/23/australian-poetry-plagiarism).
+And from my poem "Single Life 18," which was published in an online journal [Contrary Magazine](http://contrarymagazine.com/2011/single-life-18/) in 2011.

 My lines: